 If you plan to use a bottle to give your baby expressed breast milk, use a bottle nipple that allows the milk to flow out slowly.
-This is sometimes called a 'slow flowing' nipple.
-This will allow your baby to pace the feed and control the amount of milk they take.
+This is sometimes called a 'slow flow' nipple.
+It will help your baby to pace the feed and control the amount of milk they take.

 You could also use a feeder cup or a spoon to feed your baby your expressed milk.

-Keep in mind that your baby will probably not drink the same amount of milk at each feeding.
-Watch their behaviour, and don't force them to finish the bottle if they don't want it.
+Your baby will probably not drink the same amount of milk at each feeding.
+Watch their behaviour and do not force them to finish the bottle if they do not want it.